malandrakisgeo/Jax-Guardian/README.md

 Goal: Secure a JAX-RS RESTful API with a customized Java-EE compliant security module.

-I started working on it to get more familiar with the Java EE security standards, and perhaps help others with this as well.
+I started working on it to get more familiar with the Java EE security standards, CDI, and Wildfly servers.

 The project is under construction.
 So far it has been tested and works on Wildfly 25.